isirode/WaterPuzzleGame2D/README.md

 There is about 40 puzzles for now.

-To play it, I've made a [Github Pages repository](https://github.com/isirode/WaterPuzzleGame2DDemo), [this is](https://isirode.github.io/WaterPuzzleGame2DDemo) the URL of the game.
+To play it, I've made a [Github Pages repository](https://github.com/isirode/WaterPuzzleGame2DDemo), you can play it [here](https://isirode.github.io/WaterPuzzleGame2DDemo).

 ## Running the project